What is Security Market Line?

 The required rate of return, or “discount rate“, is one of the primary determinants that guide the decision-making process of an investor on whether to invest in the security.

-Security Market Line Formula (CAPM)
+Security Market Line Formula (SML)

 - Risk Free Rate (rf) → The yield received on risk-free securities, which is most often the 10-year treasury bond issued by the government for companies based in the U.S.